MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/md.md

 ---
 title: md
-description: Reference topic for the md command, which creates a directory or subdirectory. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the md command, which creates a directory or subdirectory. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article